New Harvest funds and supports open, collaborative, academic research for the advancement of cellular agriculture.

 Postdoctoral Fellowship grant application deadlines are November 15 and April 15 annually.

 Are you seeking funding for a short term project focused on cellular agriculture?

 The New Harvest Seed Grant is a one-time disbursement of up to $5,000 USD in funding for projects lasting six months, or $2,500 USD for projects lasting up to three months.
 This program has funded projects in cellular agriculture since 2017.
 The deliverables of any Seed Grant project must remain open and unpatented.
 Open licensing is encouraged.

 Applications for a New Harvest Seed Grant should include a short literature review, a description of the intended project, a description of outputs, a timeline, and budget.

 Seed grant application deadlines fall on November 15 and April 15 of each year.

 Are you in your last year of graduate school, seeking funding for the completion of your dissertation on cellular agriculture-related research?

-The New Harvest Dissertation award is a one-time financial disbursement awarded to students in their final year of doctoral studies.
+The New Harvest Dissertation award is a one-time financial disbursement of $10,000 awarded to students in their final year of doctoral studies.
 Funds are allocated to students writing their final paper for publication in a peer-reviewed open access journal, and who plan to defend their PhD within one calendar year.
 Awardees’ research should broadly address cellular agriculture through basic research.
 Students must be currently matriculated in their fourth year of graduate school or beyond.

 Work that is directly applicable to cellular agriculture includes, but is not limited to: research on vascularization, cell scaffolding materials, hollow fiber bioreactor design, muscle cell differentiation, serum free media formulations, or other basic science topics that could advance the state of cultured meat.